 In 1998 the Martin’s chain of newsagents and convenience stores was acquired.
 Martin’s was the owner of R S McColl, a brand with strong heritage in Scotland dating back to 1901.
 The combination of Forbuoys and Martins created the largest neighbourhood retailer in the United Kingdom.

 In the early 2000s the Group sold its vending interests to focus entirely on retail operations, where the strategy continued to be to open convenience stores.

 The Group completed a secondary buy out in 2005 and consolidated its existing store fascias into the core brands of McColl’s for convenience and Martin’s or R S McColl for newsagents.

 In February 2014 the Group achieved a successful listing on the main market of the London Stock Exchange.

 Today the Group remains focused on growing its neighbourhood presence.
-It opened its 1,000th convenience store in 2016 and announced the transformational acquisition of 298 quality convenience stores from the Co-op.
-These stores will be integrated into the McColl’s estate by August 2017 and at this point convenience will account for 80% of the total Group.
+It opened its 1,000th convenience store in 2016 and recently completed the transformational acquisition of 298 quality convenience stores from the Co-op.

 The Group currently operates 1,650 stores, comprising 1,292 convenience stores and 358 newsagents.